KieronQuinn/uTag/README.md

 [![uTag Banner](https://i.imgur.com/g1jJpKOl.png)](https://i.imgur.com/g1jJpKO.png)

-uTag is a Android app and mod for Samsung SmartThings which allows the use of Samsung SmartTags on non-Samsung Android devices running Android 11 or above.
+uTag is an Android app and mod for Samsung SmartThings which allows the use of Samsung SmartTags on non-Samsung Android devices running Android 11 or above.
 No root, no Shizuku needed.

 [![Crowdin](https://badges.crowdin.net/utag/localized.svg)](https://crowdin.com/project/utag)